 Bagworm Life Cycle and Control Methods

 This page will inform you about what a Bagworm is, where it resides, and how to look for signs of damage.
-A product such as Safer® Brand Garden Dust with B.T. is the ideal product to eliminate these harmful pests.
+A product such as Safer® Brand Garden Dust with B.T. is a great choice to eliminate these harmful pests.

 So...
 What's a Bagworm?